Vageesha15/demo_taxRegister/Communication_Setup.md

 We can reuse the existing brazil communication scenario which is using the iflow as we did not find any localized code for the communication arrangement in the identified classes.
+### Direct Communication can be done through communication arrangement of the partner system.
+### Multiple partners can communicate via CPI using the communication arrangement delivered by SAP.